EmmanuelMasavoDjegou/EmmanuelMasavoDjegou/README.md

 ## 🎓 Education

 **Doctor of Philosophy (Ph.D.) in Mathematics — Statistics Emphasis**
-Missouri University of Science and Technology
+Missouri University of Science and Technology (Missouri S&T)

 **Completed:** May 2026